Bed Bug

 What do bed bug bites look like?

-Bed bug bites are small, flat or slightly raised red bumps, often with a darker red center.
-They're itchy and commonly appear in a line, row, or zigzag — the result of a bug feeding along exposed skin.
-Reactions vary: some people show no marks at all, others develop larger welts.
+Bed bug bites are small, flat or slightly raised red bumps, often with a darker red center and sometimes a small whitish head.
+They're itchy and commonly appear in a line, row, or zigzag — the result of a single bug feeding along exposed skin.
+Reactions vary widely: some people show no marks at all, while others develop larger, hive-like welts.
+The bumps are usually firm, itchier than a mosquito bite, and slow to fade.

 vs.Key difference

-MosquitoMosquito welts are puffier and scattered; bed bugs are smaller and arranged in a line.
+MosquitoMosquito welts are puffier, softer, and scattered randomly; bed bugs are smaller, firmer, and arranged in a line or cluster.
+Full comparison: bed bug bites vs. mosquito bites.

-ChiggerChiggers itch intensely around tight clothing lines, not in neat rows on the arms.
+ChiggerChiggers itch intensely around tight clothing lines (sock and waistband edges), not in neat rows on the arms, and often have a bright red center.

 Confirm the infestation: check mattress seams, headboard, and box-spring for tiny rust-colored spots, shed skins, or live bugs the size of an apple seed.
 Bites alone aren't proof — these signs are.